-Just in time for the 2014 World Acadian Congress comes “The Families of the Upper Saint John Valley in 1790,” a wonderful book that documents 68 families on both sides of the river.
+Just in time for the World Acadian Congress 2014 is the publication of “The Families of the Upper Saint John Valley in 1790,” a wonderful effort that documents 68 families on both sides of the river.

 What a terrific project for the Aroostook County Genealogical Society, which published the fully indexed 240-page book.
 Each chapter includes the head of household, spouse(s) and parents of each, their children and spouses.
 Other information includes the head of household’s occupation, applicable crown land grants and acreage received.

 As a resource work, it also gives citations to research lines back to Acadia, Quebec and beyond, facilitating research using other genealogical works/sources.
 It is a companion to the original 1790 United States Federal Census for the Province of Maine.

 The book was compiled and edited by Brenda Jackson Bourgoine, Ann M. Cushman, Dennis J. Prue and Allen J. Voisine.